francois-rd/coma/docs/source/tutorials/intro.rst

 --------------

 Commands alone are great, but ``omegaconf`` integration is what makes ``coma`` truly powerful.
-The simplest ``omegaconf`` config object is a plain dictionary:
+The simplest way to create an ``omegaconf`` config object is with a plain dictionary:

 .. code-block:: python
     :caption: main.py